The Banner Saga 3

-The Banner Saga 3 is a tactical role-playing video game developed by Stoic Studio and published by Versus Evil for macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+The Banner Saga 3 is a tactical role-playing video game developed by Stoic and published by Versus Evil for macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 It is the final installment in a trilogy of games that began with The Banner Saga (2014) and The Banner Saga 2 (2016).

 Gameplay

 The Banner Saga 3 is a tactical role-playing video game featuring turn-based combat.
 The themes of the game are inspired by Viking culture.

 Development and release

 The Banner Saga 3 was developed by Stoic, a studio founded by former BioWare employees.
 Following the release of 2016's The Banner Saga 2, Stoic expressed interest in creating a third instalment, noting that the fictional universe they created had plenty more storytelling opportunities.
 Speaking at the 2016 NASSCOM Game Developer Conference, Stoic co-founder John Watson, re-iterated their intention to complete The Banner Saga trilogy of games.
 He estimated the budget required would be $2M, and said that they had considered external funding.

 In January 2017, The Banner Saga 3 was announced with the launch of a crowdfunding campaign on Kickstarter.
 The goal of $200,000 was achieved in less than a week, and the campaign concluded in March with $416,986 raised towards the game's development.
 While the majority of the funding would still come from Stoic themselves, Watson said that the Kickstarter campaign would also create a community of enthusiastic testers.

 The game was published by Versus Evil and was released on macOS, Windows, Nintendo Switch, PlayStation 4, and Xbox One.